20 FAQs about working time

 For most workers, routine travel time commuting to work is unlikely to count as working hours.

-However, if you have workers with 'no fixed place of work' who travel directly from home to clients, the time spent travelling to and from the first and last client of the day must now be counted as working time following a recent Court of Justice of the European Union ruling.
+However, if you have workers with 'no fixed place of work' who travel directly from home to clients, the time spent travelling to and from the first and last client of the day must be counted as working time.

 Additionally, where the work involves travelling between clients - for example, a travelling salesman - the time spent travelling will count for the purposes of calculating working time and possibly pay.
 For example, if workers are paid on an hourly basis.